Post updated by Jessica Glendinning

 Did you know?
 65% of a company’s business comes from existing customers, and it costs five times as much to attract a new customer than to keep an existing one satisfied (source).Did you know that 65% of a company's business comes from existing customers?
 Click To Tweet

-This means that, as a course creator, you’ll want to focus more on keeping your existing customers happy versus constantly investing in marketing initiatives to attract new ones.
+For a course creator, this means you’ll want to focus more on keeping your existing customers happy versus constantly investing in marketing initiatives to attract new ones.
 If your current customers are happy, they will buy from you more than once, and recommend your courses to others as well.

 On the other hand, if they aren’t happy, they will leave.
 This is the dreaded churn.
 You put in all that effort marketing your courses and membership site, only for students to lose interest and discontinue your programs.